hannutt/MsgBoard/README.md

 ![alt text](frontend/src/icons/loginExample.png)

-Example image of a page showing all messages stored in a MySQL database. each message has its own buttons with which you can e.g. like, edit, censor a post, etc. Posts also have a CSS Flex style definition where each post has its own post area that is 33% wide
+Example image of a page showing all messages stored in a MySQL database. each message has its own buttons with which you can e.g. like, edit, censor a post, etc. Posts also have a CSS Flex style definition where each post has its own post area that is 33% wide.
+At the end of each post is a row of Bootstrap 5 style buttons that allow the user to like or dislike the post, edit the post, censor the post text, and reset the censored text.
+Most of the buttons use Bootstrap's primary button style, but the delete button uses Bootstrap 5's danger button style, and the censorship button uses BS5's warning style.
+This is done for a good user experience

 ![alt text](frontend/src/icons/msgBoardFront.png)